 Salsa

-Salsa is an interesting and popular dance type danced by all ages and is originally from Cuba.
-It is known for its flashy moves, large variety of hand and arm patterns, and fun social approach.
+Salsa is an interesting and popular dance type danced by all ages (especially for those in their 20’s and 30’s) and is originally from Cuba.
+It is known for its flashy moves, infinite variety of hand and arm patterns, tricks and spins, and fun social approach.
 There are Salsa competitions too, where Salsa is taken on a somewhat more serious level.

-There are several types of Salsa danced today.
-These include Salsa on 1, Salsa on 2, Cuban Salsa, Columbian Salsa, and others.
-The most popular style is ‘Salsa on 1′, often referred to as L.A. style.
+There are several types of Salsa commonly danced today.
+These include Salsa on 1, Salsa on 2, Cuban Salsa, Columbian Salsa, Puerto Rican Salsa, and many others.
+The most popular style is ‘Salsa on 1’, often referred to as L.A. style.
 At John Howardson Dance, we emphasize the L.A. style.

 The information given here is very general.
 If you have further questions, feel free to contact us by email or phone.